-The Old Town (Staré Město) creation was consummated after the year 1230 by building fortifications around the town area.
-For two to three centuries, there have been settlements of merchants of Romance origin, of Germans and Jews, surrounding the main Prague market.
+The Old Town (Staré Město) creation was consummated after 1230 by building fortifications around the town area.
+For two to three centuries, there have been settlements of merchants of Romance origin, Germans and Jews, surrounding the main Prague market.
 The consummation of these efforts was a legal unification at the end of the 13th century.
 The Major Town, as it was called at that time, was one of the biggest towns in Europe in respect to its size and economic advancement.
-After New Town which literally encircled Old Town was founded, a gradual decrease in the Old Town’s economic as well as political superiority over the other Prague towns started.
-However, this decrease was so slow and the tradition was so firm that even in the year 1784 when the Prague was united Old Town Hall became the seat of the all-Prague administration.
+After New Town, which literally encircled Old Town, was founded, a gradual decrease in the Old Town’s economic and political superiority over the other Prague towns started.
+However, this decrease was so slow, and the tradition was so firm that even in the year 1784 when Prague was united, Old Town Hall became the seat of the all-Prague administration.

 Up until now, Old Town is regarded as the natural centre of Prague and Old Town Square (Staroměstské náměstí) is regarded as the centre of the city.
 However, what was limiting in the old times, that is, the impossibility for the people living in Old Town to expand constructionally appears from the present architectural point of view as a gift of incalculable value, which is confirmed by such historical monuments as Old Town Astronomical Clock (Staroměstský orloj), Church of Virgin Mary before Tyn, Powder Gate, Bethlehem Chapel, but above all, by the uniquely preserved mediaeval built-up area of the whole Old Town.

-There’s basically no public transit in the Old Town as most streets are either pedestrianized or banned for buses and larger vehicles, except for local residents and cabs, so walking is the most common way to get around.
-Taking a taxi is an option, but due to the regular overcharging of tourists it’s not worth the trouble.
+There’s basically no public transit in the Old Town as most streets are either pedestrianized or banned for buses and larger vehicles, except for residents and cabs.
+Hence, walking is the most common way to get around.
+Taking a taxi is an option, but it’s not worth the trouble due to the regular overcharging of tourists.
 It takes about 15 minutes to walk from Náměstí Republiky to Staroměstská.
 There are three metro stops in this area: most useful is Staroměstská (five minutes’ walk from Old Town Square), Náměstí Republiky (near Na Příkopě street and Palladium shopping mall), and Můstek (where Wenceslas Square meets Old Town).